HumanCellAtlas/data-store-scale-test/README.md

 - deploy lambdas using make deploy
 - setup environment variables

+#### Environment Variables
+- `TARGET_URL` - specifies the endpoint for tests to target.
+Example: http://localhost:1234

 #### Modifying the Tests
 You can adjust the way the load test runs by modifying `DSS-scalability/locustfile.py`.